Developer Guide - DataVault¶

 A secure solution for encrypted storage of arbitrary key-value pairs.

-It is assumed that you are familiar with Android application development and Java programming in general.
+It is assumed that you are familiar with iOS application development and Objective-C programming in general.

 Introduction to DataVault¶